 And, don’t forget to SUBSCRIBE to the blog so you never miss a recipe.
 Scroll below the recipe or in our side bar to become a Veganosity subscriber.

 The Best Vegan Ranch Buttermilk Dressing

 - 1 cup raw cashews soaked or boiled (see note)

-- 1/2 cup plus 3 tbsp water see note
+- ½ cup plus 3 tablespoon water see note

 - 1 clove garlic see note

-- 1/2 tsp ground sea salt see note
+- ½ teaspoon ground sea salt see note

-Add the 2 tbsp lemon juice1 tbsp vinegar, 1/2 cup plus 3 tbsp water (see note), garlic clove (see note), and salt (see note), and blend on a high speed for 1 minute.
+- Add the 2 tablespoon lemon juice1 tablespoon vinegar, ½ cup plus 3 tablespoon water (see note), garlic clove (see note), and salt (see note), and blend on a high speed for 1 minute.
 Scrape the sides and the lid if necessary, and blend for another minute, or until the dressing is smooth and silky.
 You shouldn't be able to detect any solids from the cashews.

-Pour into a bowl and stir in the 1/4 cup chopped parsley and 3 tbsp chopped chives and stir until well combined.
+- Pour into a bowl and stir in the ¼ cup chopped parsley and 3 tablespoon chopped chives and stir until well combined.